Books Every Ted Lasso Character Should Read

 Professional Troublemaker: The Fear-Fighter Manual by Luvvie Ajayi Jones

-Hilarious and galvanizing, like Keeley herself, Luuvie Ajayi Jones’ book is the perfect extra dose of comfort and confidence that Keeley needs as she becomes an indispensable part of the AFC Richmond organization.
+Hilarious and galvanizing, like Keeley herself, Luvvie Ajayi Jones’ book is the perfect extra dose of comfort and confidence that Keeley needs as she becomes an indispensable part of the AFC Richmond organization.

 Act Like It by Lucy Parker